MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-prepayment-invoice.md

 ## Post the final invoice and apply the prepayment

-Select **Apply prepayment**.
-On the **Apply prepayment** page, select the prepayment in the **Select prepayments to apply** list, and then select **Apply prepayment**.
+1. On the **Apply prepayment** page, select the prepayment in the **Select prepayments to apply** list.
+2. Select **Apply prepayment**.

-After the sales order invoice is posted, the selected prepayment is applied to the invoice when the **Automated prepayment settlement posting** background process is successfully run.
-The remaining amount of the sales order invoice can be settled through a customer payment journal and should display the outstanding amount to be received.
+3. After the sales order invoice is posted, the selected prepayment is applied to the invoice when the **Automated prepayment settlement posting** background process is successfully run.
+4. The remaining amount of the sales order invoice can be settled through a customer payment journal and displays the outstanding amount.